RetroDECK/ES-DE/USERGUIDE.md

 Here you can override the directory to your game media, i.e. the game images and videos.
 The default location is "~/.emulationstation/downloaded_media".

+**Emulator core path**

+This setting defines the path for which to search for emulator cores.
+This is used by the variable %COREPATH% which can be defined in the systems configuration file es_systems.cfg.
+By default this variable and corresponding setting is only used on Unix.
+For macOS and Windows it's not included in the es_systems.cfg template and the default core path value is therefore set to blank.
+If required for special setups it can be used for these operating systems, but the primary use is on Unix where the core path may vary depending on the operating system, how the emulator was packaged etc. For example the default RetroArch core directory is ~/.config/retroarch/cores but if installed as a Snap package or as part of the OS repository the cores could be stored elsewhere.
+The setting is primarily intended for RetroArch but it can be used for any emulator that utilizes discrete emulator cores.
+When attempting to launch a game, the core for the game system will be searched in each of the defined directories until the first match occurs.
+Multiple directories can be defined by separating them using colons.
+Please see [INSTALL.md](INSTALL.md#es_systemscfg) for more information about this.

 **Per game launch command override**

 If enabled, you can override the launch command defined in es_systems.cfg on a per-game basis.
 It's only recommended to disable this option for testing purposes, such as when a game won't start and you're unsure if it's your custom launch command that causes the problem.